Robz8/twl_firm_patcher/README.md

 This modifed twlBg.cxi allows to redirect DSiWare to SD.

-Please note that the DSiWare CIA needs to be installed to the system, but without the NitroFS data.
+Please note that the DSiWare CIA needs to be installed to the system.
+It is recommended to exclude the NitroFS data from the .nds file before making CIA.

 Usage :
 - Dump the twl_firm of your console using decrypt9 (SysNAND Options->Miscellanous->NCCH FIRMs Dump)